Christmas table setting trends

 The green, red and white Christmas table is always a crowd-pleaser, and this year’s update embraces the kind of eclectic luxury that the interiors world has gone wild for – remember those velvet sofas?
 Pairing rustic touches like pinecones and berries with metallics, diamond-cut glassware and quirky print dinnerware, it fits in all those festive favourites whilst feeling gloriously decadent.

 Its appeal lies in its adaptability.
-There’s a lot of room for manoeuvre, however invested you are – a few expertly scattered baubles can be just as effective as a full on Bacchanalian feast piled high with cinnamon sticks and dried orange slices.
+There’s a lot of room for manoeuvre, however invested you are – a few expertly scattered baubles can be just as effective as a full on Bacchanalian feast piled high with cinnamon sticks and dried orange slices, à la interiors blogger Melanie Lissack's styling.
 Foliage is key, too.
 Forest finds like pinecones and berries work so well woven into garlands and candle wreaths – and don’t forget the obligatory sprig of rosemary in your cocktail.

 A LUXED UP SCANDI SCHEME

 Yes, we’re taking style notes from those eternally chic Scandinavians again.
 Dark winters up in the Northern hemisphere have made them the experts in maximising light come Christmas time via crisp whites, fresh foliage and gentle shimmer – all perfect for the table.
-Gold might be synonymous with seasonal celebrations, but we think silver deserves more than a little love too - in this case, just the hint of festive magic that maketh the table.
+Gold might be synonymous with seasonal celebrations, but we think silver deserves more than a little love too - in this case, just the hint of festive magic that maketh writer and stylist Cate St Hill's table.

 When it comes to the practical bits, forget the layers of plates and naff folded napkins in favour of simple shapes and long-stemmed glassware.
 Eucalyptus is a stylist’s shortcut to chic, and this simple scheme can take more than a few twigs – try nestling a mixture of glass, lustre and matte baubles among branches in place of a formal garland.
 And if you’re feeling creative, this idea pairs perfectly with DIY details like hand-written name cards.